 The Computing GCE A-Level is a highly marketable qualification and welcomed by employers and universities alike.
 It provides an excellent springboard for university courses such as Games Design, Engineering, Management and Information technology or Software Engineering.

-Core Maths (AQA Certificate)
+Core Maths (L3 Mathematical studies)